 Safety and security

-Muggings, rape, armed robbery and other forms of theft are common.
+Muggings, rape, robbery and other forms of theft, often involving weapons, are common.
 Murders and carjackings involving foreign tourists have also been reported.
 Travellers have been robbed and assaulted after having their food or drinks spiked.

 There has been an increase in the number of robberies at shopping centres in and around Johannesburg and Pretoria.
 While these have been mostly non-violent, visitors to big malls should remain vigilant at all times.

 Crime rates are significantly higher after dark in the centres of major cities and in township areas.
 The inner suburbs of Johannesburg (Berea and Hillbrow) and the beachfront in Durban are particularly prone to crime and you should avoid travelling to these areas.
 As crime rates are generally high in the townships, you should only visit township areas with an organised tour run by a reputable company.
 You should also avoid isolated beaches, lookouts and picnic areas.